josephrodini/Pewlett-Hackard-Analysis/README.md

 ## Retiring Employees

 Two csv files were merged together with inner join (employees and titles).
-The results were filtered by birth date to create a preliminary results table.
+The results were filtered by birth date to create [a preliminary results table (with the query used to generate it)](https://github.com/josephrodini/Pewlett-Hackard-Analysis/blob/main/retirement_titles.PNG).
 Then, redundant employee records as well as employees that have since left the company were removed from the data set via SELECT DISTINCT ON.
 Finally, the employees were aggregated by job title.
-From the resulting table, we learn that:
+[From the resulting table (and the query used to generate it)](https://github.com/josephrodini/Pewlett-Hackard-Analysis/blob/main/retiring_titles.PNG), we learn that:

 - The table includes employees’ titles and their sum.
 - The job title with the most retiring employees is Senior Engineer (25916).